 Residential rodent pests in northern Arizona include natives like pack rats and deer mice, as well as European house mice.

 A key step in tackling a rodent problem is sealing entry points around foundations, unscreened crawl space vents and under decks.
-Removing food sources like bird feeders, and rodent habitat on your property – such as clutter and thick brush – also helps.
+Removing food sources like bird feeders and rodent habitats on your property, like clutter and thick brush, also helps.

-Originally developed by two Flagstaff-based biologists, rodent birth control bait contains concentrated seed oil which renders females sterile.
-Unlike toxic baits, it poses no risk to pets like dogs, cats, and chickens, or to collateral wildlife species, like owls and hawks which might prey on poisoned rodents.
+Originally developed by two Flagstaff-based biologists, rodent birth control bait contains concentrated seed oil that makes females sterile.
+Unlike toxic baits, it poses no risk to pets like dogs, cats and chickens, or to collateral wildlife species, like owls and hawks, which might prey on poisoned rodents.

 Readily available online, the birth control bait is like candy to rodents – they love it!
-Which helps to deliver an effective dose, vital when one female rat can produce 3 to 6 litters, with 5-12 pups per litter per year.
+That helps to deliver an effective dose — vital when one female rat can produce three to six litters per year with five to 12 pups each

 Installing nest boxes to attract owls and kestrels in your yard can also help to keep rodents in check.